 Cover Crop Variety Trial

-In fall 2024, Delta Farmland and Wildlife Trust led a cover crop demonstration trial on a vegetable farm on Westham Island, BC.
-The goal was to compare the performance of twenty different cover crop species and mixtures to identify which varieties grow quickly, suppress weeds, add diversity to crop rotations, and potentially withstand waterfowl grazing, important considerations for local vegetable producers.
+In fall of 2025, Delta Farmland and Wildlife Trust ran cover crop demonstration trials at two farm sites, after a successful first trial in 2024, in the Sumas Prairie in Abbotsford and on Westham Island in Delta, to compare how 22 cover crop species and mixes performed under different seeding dates, which varieties grow quickly, suppress weeds, add diversity to crop rotations, and potentially withstand waterfowl grazing.

 Key Findings